chez14/indonesian-standards/docs/2-ktp/README.md

   digits of number.

-As noted from the reference, this number cannot be updated or changed while the holder still alive as a human being even if the data being updated.
-However, there's no details on how the NIK expire even if the holder is no longer alive.
+As noted from the reference, this number cannot be updated or changed while the holder still alive as a human being even if the data being updated or the holder moves to another region[^1].

 ## Known Exceptions/Bugs/Etc